mrintoxx/ProductReview/README.md

-# Mys solution of "Product preview card component"
+# My solution of "Product preview card component"

 This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.